tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

 Importance of Balance
 ---------------------

-.. with regards to adding, or removing nodes how does this affect balance?
-If the balance is affected how do you ensure the tree can be searched via BS?

-.. lead into the operations and how every operation will also have to ensure the tree is still balanced
+.. again hitting the power of BST is it's very performant operations, but the more the tree becomes unbalanced the further away from log(n) you move.
+The destructive operations will create an unbalanced tree, but rebalancing it goes beyond the scope of this class

 BST Operations
 --------------